Maztica Trilogy: Publication history

-The books are essentially a translation of the Spanish conquest of what is now Mexico in the 16th Century to the Forgotten Realms world.
+These books take place on the fictional continent of Maztica, within the Forgotten Realms setting.
 The name 'Maztica' is itself a portmanteau of "Maya" and "Aztec", two major civilizations in Central America.

+Plot summary

-The plot of the trilogy closely follows real-life events.
+The plot of the trilogy closely mirrors the real-life discovery of the Americas by Christopher Columbus.
 The main character, Cordell, is similar in name to real-life conquistador Hernán Cortés.
-The conquistador analogs in this case worship the deity Helm and originate from the empire of Amn in the Forgotten Realms.
-The states of Maztica resemble the Aztecs and other mesoamericans in that:
+The "Conquistadors" in these stories originate from the empire of Amn in the Forgotten Realms.
+The states of Maztica, where the action occurs, resemble those of pre-Columbian Mesoamerica in that: